prometheus/prometheus/Documentation/format/index.md

 ### Postings

-Postings sections store monotinically increasing lists of series references that contain a given label pair associated with the list.
+Postings sections store monotonically increasing lists of series references that contain a given label pair associated with the list.

 ```
 ┌────────────────────┬────────────────────┐